 First of all, when and why would you want to use temperature control?
-The best example I can think of is when you want to hold something to a simmer.
+The best example is when you want to hold something to a simmer.
 If you simply set the power level to a low setting, the PIC will continue to get hotter, just at a slower rate than if it were at a higher setting.
-So if you want to keep a pot at a low simmer--just under the boiling point, 212F/100C--setting the unit to 200F will do a better job than if you set it to a low wattage.
+So if you want to keep a pot at a low simmer--just under the boiling point, for example--setting the unit between 140-200F will do a better job than if you set it to a low wattage.

 One of the problems with using the Temperature settings on PICs is that the temperature sensor is buried beneath the glass surface of the unit.
 Add to this the fact that the pan, not the burner, gets hot, and you see that the sensor has to read through a few layers.
 By the time the setpoint temp gets down to the sensor, the burner has already gotten too hot.

-I've tested the Mirage Pro at how well it holds a temperature setting.
-And it really does hold a temperature pretty well without a lot of fluctuation!
+We've tested the Mirage Pro at how well it holds a temperature setting.
+And it really does hold a temperature pretty well without a lot of fluctuation.
 However, because it has the same sensor issue, it does tend to overshoot a temperature setting.
 Yet because it has more sophisticated electronics, the overshoot is limited to about ten degrees, and the undershoot is even less.

 Pros and Cons of the Mirage Pro

 - 100 power levels

 - Durable and well built with stainless housing, ball bearing fan, and smart electronics

 - Many extras, including adjusting to pan size, 60-second delayed shutoff when pan is removed, a low temp of 80F, 180-minute timer, and unlimited running time.

 Now the cons:

 - Home use may void the warranty.
 (It must be on a dedicated outlet.)